Mounting Four Monitors on Single or Dual Posts

 Enhanced Ergonomics: With separate posts, each monitor can be adjusted to meet the user's specific ergonomic needs, reducing strain and fatigue.

-Increased Flexibility: Two separate posts provide flexibility and greater opportunity for customization, allowing for a more personalized setup.
+Increased Flexibility: Two separate posts provide flexibility and greater opportunity for customisation, allowing for a more personalised setup.

 Cons: